 This groundwork includes:

-- A technical audit to determine that search engine robots can crawl and index your site
+- A technical SEO audit to determine that search engine robots can crawl and index your site

 - A content audit to establish that content is purposeful, meets search intent, and is optimized with keywords that are relevant to your target audience.